 Our Class A common stock exists solely as book-entry shares within the records of the Transfer Agent.
 Shares of our Class A common stock will not have traditional share certificates.
 We intend that each share of our Class A common stock will be represented by a digital Common Stock Token that will be viewed through the Exodus Platform.
+Common Stock Tokens are only digital representations of our Class A common stock, contain no voting, governance, economic or other rights, and cannot be traded independently of the Class A common stock.
 At the time of the commencement of this Offering, our Common Stock Tokens will not yet be available.
 We expect that our Common Stock Tokens will be available within nine months of the qualification of this offering.
 If we make Common Stock Tokens available we will notify our Class A common stock holders by filing a Form 1-U, contacting the holders of our Class A common stock directly through our desktop and mobile apps, and posting notices on our desktop and mobile apps.
 Common Stock Tokens are not shares of Class A common stock; rather, they are digital representations of the number of shares purchased and held by a given stockholder.
-It may be helpful to view this digital stock record as similar to a paper stock certificate-the digital stock record is a representation of how many shares of Class A common stock are owned by an individual, and a holder can reasonably expect that the digital stock record is correct, but the digital stock records are not the actual shares.
 We recognize that the use of Common Stock Tokens as representations of the number of shares purchased and held by a given stockholder is novel, and therefore if we make Common Stock Tokens available, we reserve the right to discontinue the usage of Common Stock Tokens and revert to traditional or other methods of share certification.
-We may choose to discontinue the usage of Common Stock Tokens so as to permit our Class A common stock to trade on a trading platform that is not currently equipped to handle digital tokens as a method of share certification.
-Should we choose to discontinue the usage of Common Stock Tokens and revert to traditional or other methods of share certification, this decision would have no effect on the ability of holders of our Class A common stock to trade their Class A common stock on an ATS or through other means.
-We would notify holders of our Common Stock Tokens of any decision to make Common Stock Tokens available or discontinue their use by (1) posting a notice on the Exodus Platform that would be viewable when a holder signs onto the Exodus Platform, (2) delivering a notice to each holder by electronic mail and (3) filing with the SEC a Current Report Pursuant to Regulation A on Form 1-U. If we make Common Stock Tokens available, the ownership and transfer of shares of our Class A common stock will be recorded in book-entry form by the Transfer Agent and, in parallel, will also be recorded by the Transfer Agent on the relevant blockchain using the Common Stock Tokens.
+We may choose to discontinue the usage of Common Stock Tokens so as to permit our Class A common stock to trade on a trading platform that is not currently equipped to handle digital tokens.
+Should we choose to discontinue the usage of Common Stock Tokens, this decision would have no effect on the ability of holders of our Class A common stock to trade their Class A common stock on an ATS or through other means.
+We would notify holders of our Common Stock Tokens of any decision to make Common Stock Tokens available or discontinue their use by (1) posting a notice on the Exodus Platform that would be viewable when a holder signs onto the Exodus Platform, (2) delivering a notice to each holder by electronic mail and (3) filing with the SEC a Current Report Pursuant to Regulation A on Form 1-U. If we make Common Stock Tokens available, the ownership and transfer of shares of our Class A common stock will be recorded in book-entry form by the Transfer Agent and, the transfer of Common Stock Tokens will be recorded on the Common Stock Token's relevant blockchain.

-Although records of secondary transfers of Common Stock Tokens between stockholders, which we refer to as "peer-to-peer" transactions, would be viewable on a blockchain network, record and beneficial ownership of our Class A common stock is reflected on the book-entry records of the Transfer Agent.
-The Transfer Agent is regulated by the SEC and the Transfer Agent's records constitute the official shareholder records for our Class A common stock and govern the record ownership of our Class A common stock in all circumstances.
+Although records of secondary transfers of Common Stock Tokens between stockholders, which we refer to as "peer-to-peer" transactions, would be viewable on a blockchain network, record and beneficial ownership of our Class A common stock is reflected solely on the book-entry records of the Transfer Agent.
+The Transfer Agent is regulated by the SEC and the Transfer Agent's records constitute the only official shareholder records for our Class A common stock and govern the record ownership of our Class A common stock in all circumstances.